 '''

 Engine (

 ORTSBattery (

 Mode ( PushButtons )

 Delay ( 2s )

-DefaultOn ( 1 )

 )

-)

 '''

-The state of the battery switch can be used in the power supply scripts, cabview controls, and train car lighting.
+The state of the battery switch can be used in the power supply scripts and the cabview controls.

-8.17.2 Master key
+8.15.2 Master key

 The master key controls the power supply of the cab.
 If the cab power supply is disabled, all of the systems of the cab are disabled (for example, the speed indicator switches off, the throttle controller is disabled, etc.).